mrnorman/YAKL/README.md

 ```
 and when using CUDA, the `--expt-extended-lambda` must be used with `nvcc`.
 This library expects all parameters to be passed by parameter rather than captured.
 If you want to capture instead, you do so at your own risk.

+Currently, all functors must be of type `void`.
 The core operation for an Nvidia GPU parallelFor is as follows:
 ```
 yakl::Launcher<yakl::targetCUDA> launcher;
 launcher.parallelFor( [Number of threads] , [Functor to run] , [Parameters to pass to the functor...] );